mrazjava/booklink-openlibrary/README.md

 This project builds into two executables:

 * `com.github.mrazjava.booklink.openlibrary.OpenLibraryImportApp`: import openlibrary dumps into mongo
-* `com.github.mrazjava.booklink.openlibrary.OpenLibraryRestApp`: expose imported mongo data as REST API
+* `com.github.mrazjava.booklink.openlibrary.OpenLibraryDepotApp`: expose imported mongo data as REST API

 These could be two separate projects/apps with a shared schema *.jar (3rd project), but to keep things simple they are both part of the same project.
-Should there be another integration in the future, booklink/mongo schema would need to fork off from openlibrary schema (currently they're the same) and project would have to be refactored into multiple components (REST query service, import process, mongo schema, open library schema, new/future integration schema etc etc).
-Again, this level of complexity is not necessary at this point thus book source including openlibrary integration are part of a single project.
+Should there be another integration in the future, it only has to follow the same structure; that is, 1) provide import into some persistent store with its own api, and, 2) provide depot implementation.

 ## Tech Stack
 * [Java 11](https://openjdk.java.net/projects/jdk/11/)